ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 The conversation began promisingly.

 "Logos, I need data on current modification progression rates across all categories," I said, settling into the familiar rhythm of technical consultation.
+The laboratory's ambient hum seemed to quiet as I waited for the response.

 The response was immediate and precise: every highly augmented individual eventually Crossed, usually within months of reaching the Intelligence Horizon.
 The lightly augmented mostly remained stable, but a significant minority progressed to cognitive improvement.
 The projections were stark—complete extinction of the highly augmented population within decades, Crossing of all augmented people within a few centuries.